Plotting hubverse formatted output

 #> $US

-The function provides some basic customization of line and point
+The function provides some basic customization of plotted lines and

 , pointsize